What are travel credit cards, and how do they work?

 The Citi Premier Card is a criminally overlooked credit card.
 Despite having some valuable transfer partners (like Qantas), it’s often passed over for the more familiar names.
 That’s a big mistake, as you’d be missing out on a mega 60,000-point intro bonus after spending $4,000 within three months of opening the card.

-after you spend $4,000 in purchases within the first 3 months of account opening
+after spending $4,000 in the first 3 months of account opening—redeemable for $700 in gift cards or travel rewards at thankyou.com.

 The Platinum Card® from American Express